ISO 15765-2: List of protocol control information (PCI) field types

 Each consecutive frame starts at 0, initially for the first set of data in the first frame will be considered as 0th data.
-So the first set of CF(Consecutive frames) start from "1".
-There afterwards when it reaches "15", will be started from "0".
+So the first set of CF(Consecutive frames) start from 0x1.
+There afterwards when it reaches 0x2F, will be started from 0x20 (e.g. 0x21, 0x22, 0x23...0x2F, 0x20, 0x21...).

-The 12 bit length field (in the FF) allows up to 4095 bytes of user data in a segmented message, but in practice the typical application-specific limit is considerably lower because of receive buffer or hardware limitations.
+The 12-bit length field (as indicated in the First Frame) allows up to 4095 bytes of user data in a segmented message, but in practice the typical application-specific limit is considerably lower because of receive buffer or hardware limitations.

 Timing parameters

-Timing parameters like P1 and P2 timer has to be mentioned.
+Timing parameters, such as P1 and P2 timers, have to be mentioned.